Ureshino is one of Japan’s three top green tea towns, in the southwest corner of Saga prefecture.

 - Pick the right season: tea picking only works May–June; matcha grinding and tasting are year-round

-- Workshop length: 30–60 min — long enough to be memorable, short enough that kids don’t lose interest
+- Workshop length: 30–60 min — long enough to remember, short enough to hold interest

 - What to wear: closed shoes for tea fields; socks-OK for tatami workshops